-LEP participation and overall public interest in this facility have been limited historically.
-Based on this record, the Bureau considers the potential for LEP contact with the permitting process to be "infrequent."
+Although LEP participation has been limited, given the demographics of the area and the considerable overall public interest in this facility, the Bureau considers the potential for LEP contact with the permitting process to be "occasional".

-Factor 3: Nature and Importance of the Activity or Service Provided by the Program permitting activity is important to the impacted community because poorly operated waste treatment facilities have the potential to pose a public nuisance and adversely affect the quality of life of people living in the vicinity of the facility.
+Factor 3: Nature and Importance of the Activity or Service Provided by the Program permitting activity is important to the impacted community because poorly-operated waste treatment facilities have the potential to pose a public nuisance and adversely affect the quality of life of people living in the vicinity of the facility.
 The permitting activity is important to the State of New Mexico because establishment of effective permits ensures that discharges will not impact the State's limited groundwater resources and that waste disposal is conducted in a consistent manner throughout the State.